jerryzhao173985/ccr/RESPONSES_API_GUIDE.md

 - ✅ Better structured output support
 - ✅ Integrated tool calling within reasoning

-Use the `responses-api` transformer in CCR to automatically handle all parameter conversions and take advantage of these features.
+Use the `responses-api` transformer in CR to automatically handle all parameter conversions and take advantage of these features.